freeCodeCamp/guide/src/pages/articles/javascript/decrement-a-number-with-javascript/index.md

 ---
-title: Decrement A Number with javaScript
+title: Decrement a Number with javaScript
 ---
 You can easily decrement or decrease a variable by `1` with the `--` operator.